viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - Lower granularity yields greater flexibility

 # Maintain historical accuracy
-- Add jog charge per hour (ASSIGN_CHG_HOUR) into ASSIGNMENT table is important to maintain historical accuracy of the data
+- Add job charge per hour (ASSIGN_CHG_HOUR) into ASSIGNMENT table is important to maintain historical accuracy of the data
 - JOB_CHG_HOUR in JOB and ASSIGN_CHG_HOUR in ASSIGNMENT. they may the same in a time period.
 - Due to salary raise, JOB_CHG_HOUR will be changed
 - ASSIGN_CHG_HOUR keep historical data and only reflect the charge hour whey employee report hours